liamr/codeigniter_deploy/README.markdown

 * .htaccess (root)
 * app_version - deployment file with the commit data

+#Setting up servers
+first you have to manually ssh in and create a .git rep, then add a remote repository - use the read-only to avoid needing to set/use ssh keys/ssh-agent Then pull.
+(Might need to be a branch, or rcan you pull from master to begin).

+	git init
+	git remote add origin git://github.com/liamr/codeigniter_deploy.git
+	git pull origin staging

 #Deployment process
 All development should take place on master - or any feature branch.